 The Open Care Senior Plan advertisements seem like a great deal.

 But when you read the fine print, you quickly learn that the prices they promote are unrealistic for most people.

-In this Open Care senior plan review, you will learn who they are, if they’re trustworthy, how their plans work, their prices, and much more.
+In this Open Care final expense plan review, you will learn who they are, if they’re trustworthy, how their plans work, the actual cost, and much more.

-They run many national TV commercials that claim you’re eligible for $25,000 in final expense coverage.
+They run national TV commercials that claim you’re eligible for $30,000 in final expense coverage.

 You should not in any way expect to pay $7.49 per month for coverage (or any price close to that) if you opt to buy an Open Care life insurance plan.

 If you read the fine print, they disclaim that $7.49 monthly refers to a $2,000 death benefit for a 50-year-old female in good health.